fluent/diagtool/README.md

 2020-05-12 18:21:22 -0400: [Diagtool] [INFO] [Collect] Generate tar file /tmp/work1/diagout-20200512182119.tar.gz
 ```
 #### Mask Function
-When run diagtool with mask option, the log of mask is also created in 'mask_{timestamp}.json' file.
-Users are able to confirm how the mask was generated on each files.
+When run diagtool with the mask option, the log of mask is also created in 'mask_{timestamp}.json' file.
+Users are able to confirm how the mask was generated on each file.
-The diagtool provides hash-seed option with '-s'.
-When hash-seed is specified, the mask will be generated with original word and hash-seed so that users could use unique mask value.
+The diagtool provides a hash-seed option with '-s'.
+When hash-seed is specified, the mask will be generated with the original word and hash-seed so that users could use a unique mask value.
 #### Mask sample - IP address: IPv4_{md5hash}
 ```
     "Line112-8": {